 HBV REINFECTION AFTER LIVER TRANSPLANTATION

-The high rate of HBV reinfection after liver transplantation is probably due to enhanced virus replication resulting from immunosuppression and direct stimulatory effects of steroid therapy on the glucocorticoid-responsive enhancer region of the HBV genome [15,16].
+The high rate of hepatitis B virus (HBV) reinfection after liver transplantation is probably due to enhanced virus replication resulting from immunosuppression and direct stimulatory effects of steroid therapy on the glucocorticoid-responsive enhancer region of the HBV genome [15,16].
 Extra-hepatic reservoirs of HBV, such as peripheral blood mononuclear cells, spleen, and other organs, may also contribute to graft reinfection .

 Risk factors for reinfection — Patients with HBV-related cirrhosis who are eligible for transplantation can be conceptually divided into those with high versus low risk of reinfection.